What is Talwin Injection and how is it used?

 Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy and following dosage increases with TALWIN and adjust the dosage accordingly [see WARNINGS AND PRECAUTIONS].

 Do not mix TALWIN in the same syringe with soluble barbiturates because precipitation will occur.

 The recommended single parenteral dose is 30 mg by intramuscular, subcutaneous, or intravenous route.
 This may be repeated every 3 to 4 hours.
 Doses in excess of 30 mg intravenously or 60 mg intramuscularly or subcutaneously are not recommended.
 Total daily dosage should not exceed 360 mg.
 Elderly patients may be more sensitive to the analgesic effects of TALWIN than younger patients.
 Elderly patients generally should be started on low doses of TALWIN and observed closely.

-The subcutaneous route of administration should be used only when necessary because of possible severe tissue damage at injection sites (see WARNINGS).
+The subcutaneous route of administration should be used only when necessary because of possible severe tissue damage at injection sites [see WARNINGS AND PRECAUTIONS].
 When frequent injections are needed, the drug should be administered intramuscularly.
 In addition, constant rotation of injection sites (e.g., the upper outer quadrants of the buttocks, mid-lateral aspects of the thighs, and the deltoid areas) is essential.

 Pediatric Patients Excluding Patients Less Than One Year Old

 The recommended single parenteral dose as premedication for sedation is 0.5 mg/kg by intramuscular route.

 CAUTION: TALWIN should not be mixed in the same syringe with soluble barbiturates because precipitation will occur.